johncstrobel/ttm-code-challenge/README.txt

 	Coordinates are objects representing specific points.
 Included in their definition is a "parent," useful for backtracking and identifying the actual path once the algorithm has completed iterating.
 3. MAZE_SOLUTION
 	Main.
 Includes File I/O.

+Hello!
+I'm adding this after the fact, just for the record.

+This code was created for an interview.

+The purpose of the project was to find a way through a maze.
+It is still relatively incomplete.

+This was last run on ubuntu in 2018, so I'm not sure if it will still be compatible with current operating systems.